 "We want to change the world by helping to alleviate pollution, and we believe that industry can lead the way.
 With a powerful Danfoss Editron system running it, Ellen will be positioning Danfoss as a world leader in the development and delivery of world class electric ferries.”

-Danfoss Editron is already number one in electric solutions for off-highway and marine transport technology and Ellen is the electric flagship of Danfoss.
+Danfoss Editron is already number one in electric solutions for off-highway and marine transport technology and Ellen is Danfoss’ electric flagship.

 The skipper for the crossing, Søren Svendsen, is accustomed to sailing diesel vessels.
-He describes the change to electricity "like going from a Trabant to a Tesla."
+He describes the change to electricity "like going from an old Volvo Amazon to a Tesla."

 “Everything can be electrified”